-A business can’t thrive without lead generation, however, the more leads you generate, the more selective you have to be in your pursuits.
+A business can’t thrive without a reliable lead generation system, however, the more leads you generate, the more selective you have to be in your pursuits.
 Sales rep don’t want to waste time chasing a large list of dead-end leads.
 That time could be spent nurturing more promising leads.

 Yet, when it comes to valuing leads, how do you separate the wheat from the chaff?
 Experience and gut instinct goes a long way, but they aren’t enough.
 To consistently find strong potential customers, sales reps need a lead scoring model.

 What is lead scoring?

 Lead scoring is a process that helps a sales rep or marketer identify people who are most likely to buy their product or service and weed out unqualified leads.
 It helps sales teams focus on the most important opportunities, close more deals, and better understand who they're attracting and the types of leads they should be attracting more of.

 To score a lead or deal, you assign numerical values to important and revealing data points.
 For example, the source or status of a lead can be a good predictor of the lead’s likelihood of becoming a qualified lead.
 You combine these variables into a formula that produces a score that you can then track with sales lead tracking software.